 Hello everyone, and welcome to the latest iteration of The Political Junkies, now known as “The Political Junkies for Progressive Democracy.”
 And just what might “Progressive Democracy” be?
 To best describe it we can turn to the Constitution of the United States of America.
 In doing so, unlike others who claim to have the same mission, we comprehend in our thinking the whole of the document.
 Thus for example, we take seriously:

-- The Statement of Purpose of the document, the oft-ignored Preamble, to wit, that purpose is to “establish justice, insure domestic tranquility, provide for the common defence, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity. . .;”
+- The Constitution’s Statement of Purpose, the oft-ignored Preamble.
+To wit, that purpose is to “establish justice, insure domestic tranquility, provide for the common defence, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity. . .;”

 - Article I, Section 8, as to for example, the power to declare war, the regulation of interstate commerce, and govern the organization of militias (also the subject of the Second Amendment);

 - Article III, Section 3, which defines treason (not simply, as some would have it, disagreement with the policies of a current occupant of the White House);